Gender inequality in the United States: Homelessness

 At least 70% to 85% of all homeless are men.
 However, it is estimated that there is a larger female homeless population than counted, due to the fact that many women who would be considered homeless do not identify themselves as homeless and are not seen with groups of homeless people or in homeless shelters, because they fear that they will face increased chances of being sexually assaulted.

+Federal homelessness data consistently show that single adults experiencing homelessness are predominantly male.
+According to the U.S. Department of Housing and Urban Development’s 2024 Annual Homelessness Assessment Report (AHAR), 771,480 individuals were experiencing homelessness in 2024.
+Of these, men accounted for approximately 459,568 individuals (59.6%), while women accounted for about 302,660 (39.2%), with the remaining percentage identifying as transgender, nonbinary, or questioning.
+The gender gap is even more pronounced among the unsheltered population and sheltered population, where men make up roughly 184,888 unsheltered individuals (67.4%), compared to about 84,032 women (30.6%) living in streets, in vehicles, or in encampments.
+In the sheltered population, men accounted for 274,680 (55.2%) in contrast to about 218,628 women (44.0%).
+As displayed in Appendix B Exhibit B1-1: Demographic Characteristics of People Experiencing Homelessness, 2024.

+Research conducted by Jack Tsai and Austin Lampros has shown that women's homelessness has been increasing a rapid rate compared to men's.
+Results gathered from their 2024 study found that "women have become one of the fastest-growing segments of the US homeless population."
+With unsheltered homelessness rising by 25.1% among women and compared to 17.3% among men between the years 2018-2022.

 Occupational segregation into dangerous jobs

 Men are over-represented in dangerous jobs.
 The industries with the highest death rates are mining, agriculture, forestry, fishing, and construction, all of which employ more men than women.
 In one U.S. study, 93% of deaths on the job involved men, with a death rate approximately 11 times higher than women.

 Disproportionate victimization from police brutality

 Men are vastly overrepresented in police shootings.
 According to a study done by Frank Edwards, Hedwig Lee, and Michael Esposito, the lifetime risk of being killed by police as a man in the United States is about 52 out of 100,000 (for black men it is nearly 1 in 1000); whereas for women, it is only 3 out of 100,000.
-After controlling for legal and extralegal characteristics, a study done by the journal Justice Quarterly found that young, black and Hispanic males are at increased risk for citations, searches, arrests, and uses of force by the police.
+After controlling for legal and extralegal characteristics, a study done by the journal Justice Quarterly found that young, black, and Hispanic males are at increased risk for citations, searches, arrests, and uses of force by the police.